canonical/microk8s/docs/ports.md

 # Services Exposed and Ports Used

-For now microk8s is meant to be used for local development thus certain security issues are not addressed at this point.
+For now MicroK8s is meant to be used for local development thus certain security issues are not addressed at this point.
 Here we present the ports and sockets each service uses as well as the default authorisation and authentication configuration.

-Services can be placed in two groups based on the network interface they are bind to.
+Services can be placed in two groups based on the network interface they bind to.
 Services binding to the localhost interface are only available from within the host and we take no action to protect them.
 Services binding to the default host interface are available from outside the host and thus we enforce some form of access restrictions.
-The ports used by both types of services need to be free so that microk8s starts successfully.
+The ports used by both types of services need to be free so that MicroK8s starts successfully.

-### Services Binging to the Default Host Interface
+### Services Binding to the Default Host Interface

 Port | Service | Access Restrictions
 --- | --- | ---